PAIDiPaidThis.com

 How much does a timing belt replacement cost in the UK?

 A timing belt, or cambelt, is a scheduled job rather than a repair, and it is one worth taking seriously because a snapped belt can wreck an engine.
 It is priced almost entirely on labour, since the belt is buried deep in the engine, which is why the dealer-versus-independent gap is so large.
-The real prices below are what drivers actually paid.
+The real prices on this page are what drivers actually paid, not a guess or a garage's opening quote.

 The quick version